 Military Money Manual has partnered with CardRatings and OMAAT for our coverage of credit card products.
 Military Money Manual, OMAAT, and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 Thank you for supporting my independent, veteran owned site.

 The Chase IHG Rewards Club Premier Credit Card is the best credit card for earning free night stays at all IHG hotels and resorts.
 Military servicemembers

-You can earn 80,000 welcome bonus points after meeting minimum spend.
+You can earn 125,000 welcome bonus points after meeting the minimum spend requirement of $3000 in the first 3 months.
 The $89 annual fee is waived for US military servicemembers on active duty orders according to Chase's MLA policy.